 - Lime wedges and sliced green onions, for garnish

-- Heat 2 tablespoons of olive oil in high-rimmed, large sauté pan over medium-high heat.
+- Heat 2 tablespoons of olive oil in large skillet over medium-high heat.

-- Add shallots, bell pepper, and zucchini.
-Sauté until vegetables soften, about 5 minutes.
+- Add onion, bell pepper, and zucchini.
+Season vegetables with salt and black pepper.
+Sauté until vegetables soften, stirring occasionally, about 5 minutes.

-- Stir in cilantro and basil.
+- Remove skillet from heat.
+Stir in cilantro, basil, lime juice and zest.
 Season with salt and pepper, to taste.
-Spoon over cooked rice.

 - Garnish with extra cilantro, basil, lime wedges, and sliced green onions.
+Serve with cooked rice.
 Enjoy!